These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 Not only do the two-time Sawant voter and the proponent of small government disagree about politics, they actually enjoy talking about issues.

-They’re not sure how much stock to place in tropes about old and new Seattle and wonder whether toxic social media interactions can pit people against each other.
+They’re not sure how much stock to place in tropes about old and new Seattle, and wonder whether toxic social media interactions can pit people against each other.
 “Tech plays into it,” said Asa, who despite that view thinks the council undervalues the magic of private-sector innovation.

 Pat worries most about people barely scraping by.
 They were on her mind in August when she voted for a new library levy with trepidation, excited about the services promised but anxious about taxpayers with modest incomes.